 It must be admitted that although there are now more and more numbers, the availability of applications for the Linux platform is still less than Windows and macOS.

 Therefore, some people might have trouble finding the application they want on Linux.
-But if you are a gambler and want a online poker application on your Linux system, you can try to check idn poker, which is a good application to play in online mode.
+But if you are a gambler and want a online poker application on your Linux system, you can try to check it on Google, which is a good browser to play your favorite game there.
 Despite you are on a Linux system, you can easily download the online poker game and play it without being interrupted by the ads.

 Luckily, there are similar applications with the same features as their favorite applications on the Windows platform.
 Well, this time, I want to share 5 Linux applications that I use frequently.
 Curious?
 Check below.

 First, there is Gimp.
 For those of you who don’t know, Gimp is an open-source photo processing application.
 Gimp is often juxtaposed with Photoshop because its availability is almost similar, yes, even though it’s not as complete as Photoshop.

 But along with its development later, I’m sure Gimp will be more established.
 And on Androbuntu, Gimp is usually used to compress images, crop images, and other things related to images and photos.